graphql-mocks/graphql-mocks/packages/docs/docs/paper/validations.md

 ### [`nonNullFieldValidator`](pathname:///api/paper/modules/validators.html#nonNullFieldValidator)
 * Type: Field Validator
-* Included by default
+* **Not** included by default

-Enforces that non-fields are not null
+Enforces that non-fields are not null.
+This is a stricter validator is not included by default because there are cases where non-null fields may represent derived/computed data and not be represented by data stored on the document.

 ### [`objectFieldValidator`](pathname:///api/paper/modules/validators.html#objectFieldValidator)
 * Type: Field Validator